shwetasng/Semester-4/Build & Release Mgmt./Questions.md

 10. explain the structure of repositories.
 11. explain settings.xml and POM.xml
 12. what is a parent POM file?

+In Apache Maven, a parent POM (Project Object Model) file is an XML file that defines common configuration information for a set of related Maven projects.
+It is used to provide a central point for managing common project information such as the project's version, group ID, and dependencies.

+When a Maven project inherits from a parent POM, it automatically inherits the configuration defined in the parent.
+This allows you to share common configuration across multiple projects without duplicating the same configuration in each project's POM.

+To use a parent POM in a Maven project, you include the parent element in the child project's POM and specify the location of the parent POM.
+When you build the child project, Maven will first resolve the parent POM and then use its configuration to build the child project.

+Parent POMs are commonly used in multi-module Maven projects where multiple Maven projects share the same configuration.
+They can also be used in a single project to centralize configuration and avoid duplication.

 13. different types of POM files
 14.